zerorulez/twitch-poll-generator-theme/README.md

 npm run serve
 ```

-Change what you want on the theme
+Change what you want on the theme.

 Build application
 ```sh
 npm run build
 ```

-Now just copy the content of the dist folder to the twitch-poll-generator/dist_electron/theme and replace the files.
+Now just copy the content of the dist folder to the theme folder on the root of Twitch Poll Generator and replace the files.

 ## Meta